kmanu225/kmanu225/README.md

 - 👋 Hi, I’m @kmanu225
-- 👀 I’m interested in cybersécurity
+- 👀 I’m interested in cybersecurity
 - 🌱 I’m currently learning cybersecurity and web applications
 - 💞️ I’m looking to collaborate on project about security
 - 📫 How to reach me : via email macxpython@gmail.com